 - Cool DIY Tiger CakeThis is a white cake with creamy vanilla filling and buttercream icing and fondant claws on the side of the … Read more

 - Homemade Tiger Cake IdeaI created this white tiger cake for my husband who loves tigers of all kinds.
 I used the Wilton “Jungle … Read more

 - Original Tiger CakeMy daughter Rebecca loves the “original” A.A.
 Milne character illustrations and for this birthday she wanted the original Tiger.
 We … Read more

-- Coolest Tiger CakeThis tiger cake was for my nephew’s birthday.
-He loves Auburn and he is a black belt in Tae Kwon … Read more
+- Coolest Tiger CakeThis homemade tiger cake was for my daughters best friends 10th birthday.
+She loves tigers so I looked through a … Read more

 More Tiger Picture Cakes